triviality/old_blog_that_supports_sage/_posts/2015-01-20-Representation-Theory-Intro.md

 One can verify that this does indeed give the same matrices as the Wikipedia example, albeit in a different order.

 ## We can do better!
 All the representations we've defined so far aren't very satisfying!
 For the last example, we required the special property that all elements in $D_4$ have the form $r^i s^j$.
-In general, it isn't always easy to express a given group element in terms of the group's generators (this is know as the [word problem](http://en.wikipedia.org/wiki/Word_problem_for_groups){:target="_blank"}).
+In general, it isn't always easy to express a given group element in terms of the group's generators (this is known as the [word problem](http://en.wikipedia.org/wiki/Word_problem_for_groups){:target="_blank"}).

 We've also been constructing representations in a rather ad-hoc manner.
 Is there a more general way to construct representations?
 And how many are representations are there?